DATAMATH CALCULATOR MUSEUM

 TI-30 ECO RS are bug free!

-Disassembling this TI-30 ECO RS manufactured in March 2015 by Kinpo Electronics, Inc. in the Philippines reveals a small surprises.
+Disassembling this TI-30 ECO RS manufactured in March 2015 by Kinpo Electronics, Inc. in the Philippines reveals a small surprise.
 The printed circuit board (PCB) of the calculators sports now a prominent SR-32S logo - with a revision index of 10-2.
 A TI-30 ECO RS calculator manufactured two years earlier by Kinpo Electronics, Inc. carried a SR-30S-12 designator.

 In August 2016 fellow calculator collector Ronald Wassenberg reported a TI-30 ECO RS with a date code L-0414D indicating the bug fix as early as April 2014.
 Thanks.